What To Eat Before, During & After Your Workout

 Once you finish that last rep, pat yourself on the back and then fuel up on the protein!

-Aim to eat within 2 hours post workout to help your body recovery and to build those muscles you’ve been working so hard for.
+Aim to eat within a few hours of your workout to help your body recovery and to build those muscles you’ve been working so hard for.
 This meal should be approximately a 2:1 ratio of protein to carbohydrates.

 Here are a few examples of a balanced “post-lifting” meal: